dahu-theme-generator/dahu/README.md

 - Saving the current color combination to a preset and naming it whatever you like.
 - Choosing a preset from saved ones and applying it.

+### Language support

+This extension currently offers code syntax highlighting support for these languages:
+- C
+- Java
+- Python
+- JavaScript, TypeScript

+For other languages, it might not highlight the code syntax fully -> look for future updates.

 ### TODO: Put screenshots of extension features

 ## Requirements